ineffective/gscript/README.md

 ```

-This is, unfortunately, one directional operation - there is no way to generate executable code from such output.
+This is, unfortunately, unidirectional operation - there is no way to generate executable code from this output.

 ## Generating PNG or SVG files